dehlirious/LogIPAnalyzer/README.md

   $frequency = $log->calculateFieldFrequencyByDay('clientIP');

-  - Additional complex queries and analysis can be performed using the tool's versatile methods.
+- Additional complex queries and analysis can be performed as well.

 ## Acknowledgments